7th South Indian International Movie Awards

-The 7th South Indian International Movie Awards is an awards event held at Dubai on September 14 and 15, 2018.
-It aims to recognize notable films and performances from the past year in Telugu, Tamil, Malayalam, and Kannada films along with special honors for lifetime contributions and a few special awards.
+The 7th South Indian International Movie Awards is an awards event held in Dubai on 14 and 15 September 2018.
+It aims to recognize notable films and performances from the past year in Telugu, Tamil, Malayalam, and Kannada films, along with special honors for lifetime contributions and a few special awards.
 The nomination list for the main awards was announced in June 2017.